Comparing Digital Reading Diaries: Pageticker vs BoomReader vs Learning with Parents

 Pageticker

-• Automated Setup: Implementation is largely automated - schools upgrade directly on the platform through online card payment once they are satisfied with their free trial (which is also self-served).
-MIS connection is done through Wonde, and once this is established, it’s largely plain sailing thanks to its intuitive interface and in-product tours
+Automated Setup: Implementation is largely automated - there is an instant free trial, and schools upgrade directly on the platform through online card payment or by raising a PO once they are satisfied.
+MIS connection is done through Wonde, and once this is established, it’s largely plain sailing thanks to its intuitive interface and in-product tours.

 BoomReader

-• Demos: BoomReader used to offer regular online live product demos.
-When a school wanted to trial the platform, they could book a call with one of the sales team, and further CPD can be booked if necessary.
-However, schools can now trial BoomReader free for 1 month by following the steps on the website.
+Demos: BoomReader offer webinars to walk teachers through the dashboard.
+To trial the platform, book a call with one of the sales team, and further CPD can be booked if necessary.
+Schools can now trial BoomReader free for 1 month by following the steps on the website.
 A nice feature is that schools can download reading certificates from the BoomReader website.

 Learning with Parents Digital Reading Log